Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Fruit carrier, built by Burmeister & Wains Maskin- og Skipsbyggeri, Copenhagen in 1939.

-Captain from late 1940 was Gerner Sunde.
+From late 1940 her captain was Gerner Sunde.
 He had previously been the ship's 1st mate, and was only 29 when he became captain of Mosdale, having also served as 1st mate on Mostun, but when Mostun's Captain Jakob Frøyland took some time off in Jan.-1940, Mosdale's 1st Mate Magne Abrahamsen stepped in as Captain of Mostun, while Sunde was sent to Mosdale to take his place as 1st mate.
 (Mostun was later seized by the Germans).

 Guestbook message from the son of someone who was a passenger on this ship when in Convoy HX 239.